 You have this if:

-- your cancer hasn’t spread but is at a high risk of coming back, e.g. the cancer has grown through the covering (capsule) of your prostate (stage 3)
+- your cancer hasn’t spread to other parts of the body but is at a high risk of coming back, e.g. the cancer has grown through the covering (capsule) of your prostate (stage 3)

 - you have a very high prostatic specific antigen (PSA) level